-- Intercultural mediation in the health, education, housing, employment, food, or consumption sectors.
+- Intercultural mediation in the health, education, dwellings, employment, food, and consumption sectors.

 - Assessment and management of ethnological, cultural and natural heritages (public and private museums, libraries, cultural institutions, provincial governments, cultural management firms, nature interpretation centres).

 - Specialised assessment in immigration issues for primary and secondary education centres (public administration).